prafulmaka/AWS/Spark_AWS_Airflow_Pipeline/README.md

 # AWS
-Spark job on AWS EMR to be added to Airflow pipeline and visualized on Tableau
+Spark job on AWS EMR to analyze 18gb dataset --> Airflow pipeline --> visualized on Tableau